VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 Note, that you need to include also the additional empty line at the end of the block, otherwise MESA will throw an error.
-Just for safety, lets see if everything worked, the model starts and the pgstar window opens again:
+Just for safety, let us see if everything worked, the model starts, and the pgstar window opens again:

 ```